 A Godly Woman is Self-Controlled

 Self-control, like love, is a fruit of the Spirit (Galatians 5:23).
 And like all fruit of the Spirit, it comes from abiding in the Vine (John 15:4-5).
-Biblical self-control is not something you can work into your life by willpower and determination.
+Biblical self-control is not something you can work into your life with willpower and determination.
 Biblical self-control comes from living in Christ and being filled with the Spirit.

 I share this truth at the beginning because I think, if you’re like me and millions of other women, you might be thinking, “I have no self-control – never have, never will.”
-Perhaps you see this in your weight, your exercise or eating habits, your inability to keep the house clean, your inability to juggle husband, kids, job, and all-the-things.
+Perhaps you see this in your weight, your exercise or eating habits, your inability to keep the house clean, your inability to juggle your husband, kids, job, and all-the-things.